Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

 \subsection{Initiality}

-In this section we define a morphism of representations from \lstinline!PCFE_rep! to any representation \lstinline!R : PCFPO_rep!.
-At first we need to define a map between the underlying sorts, that is, a map \lstinline!Sorts PCFE_rep -> Sorts R!.
-In short, each \PCF~type goes to its representation in \lstinline!R!:
+In this section we define a morphism of models from \lstinline!PCFE_model! to any model \lstinline!R : PCF_model!.
+At first we need to define a map between the underlying sorts, that is, a map \lstinline!Sorts PCFE_model -> Sorts R!.
+In short, each \PCF~type goes to its model in \lstinline!R!:

-The function \lstinline!init! is the carrier of what will later be proved to be the initial morphism to the representation \lstinline!R!.
-It maps each constructor of \PCF~recursively to its counterpart in the representation \lstinline!R!:
+The function \lstinline!init! is the carrier of what will later be proved to be the initial morphism to the model \lstinline!R!.
+It maps each constructor of \PCF~recursively to its counterpart in the model \lstinline!R!: